adityaj2003/tomcat/src/python/StateParser/README.md

 ## State information

 The primary keys in states_json.json are the action numbers.

-And the state also contains
+The state also contains

 **time_stamp**: time stamp in the game;
 **action**: search_room, search_hallway, move, triage;
 **coordinates**: agent's current coordinates (x, z);